Where Goldfinches are Made of Real Gold

 It’s so ridiculously rich that I cannot describe to you without sounding like I’m lying or just copying from a bad novel about blue bloods.
-Freaking Greenwich.
+Goshdarn Greenwich.

 I’ll give it this: Away from the extraordinary wealth of the coastal Greenwichers, over towards the New York border, the mansions and manors are much more tasteful and people do seem to enjoy their privacy rather than the ostentatious shows on the Long Island Sound.
 I was out for a day of gawking and museum-going with Rob C, veteran friend of CTMQ.

 We had successfully found the westernmost point in Connecticut and had navigated our way through the lifestyles of the rich and famous over to the Audubon Center, nestled deep in the “country,” so to speak.
 I cannot imagine how much their land is worth here… Billions upon billions of dollars I’m sure.
 It’s nice that they have neighbors like Tommy Hilfiger to help support them.

 The building itself is as beautiful as you’d expect.
 Faux-rustic, sure, but that’s okay in Greenwich.
 I imagine all the other Audubons around Connecticut are a bit jealous of these guys down here.
 Well, the Fairfield one is really pretty nice too… But look at that building!
 Freaking Greenwich.